realabdulkhaliq/openai-agents-with-gemini-api/hello_agent/README.md

-# Hello agent using OpenAI Agents SDK and Gemini API Key
+# Hello agent using OpenAI Agents SDK, Gemini API Key and Chainlit for CUI

 ## Initialize a package